Terabyte-Scale Analytics in the Blink of an Eye: Approach: Distributed TQP

 \subsection{Collective Communications Library}

 The open-source NVIDIA collective communication library (NCCL) provides a variety of communication primitives between multiple GPUs.
 These include collective communication involving all participating GPUs (e.g., all-reduce) as well as point-to-point (p2p) communication for send and receive operations.
 We use NCCL primitives to implement the data exchange operations in TQP.
-This approach has the following advantages. \begin{itemize}[leftmargin=*] \item NCCL transparently handles various available interconnect technologies for GPU-GPU communications, such as NVLink, GPUDirect RDMA over InfiniBand (IB), TCP/IP over Ethernet, etc. \item NCCL optimizes data routing for the network topology and chooses different routing algorithms for the underlying platform as part of its bootstrapping process. \item NCCL's APIs are supported by both NVIDIA and AMD.
+This approach has the following advantages. \begin{itemize}[leftmargin=*] \item NCCL transparently handles various available interconnect technologies for GPU-GPU communications, such as NVLink, GPUDirect RDMA over InfiniBand (IB), TCP/IP over Ethernet, etc. These interconnects can be either intra-node (e.g., NVLink connects GPUs local to a VM) or inter-nodes (e.g., RDMA over IB connects remote GPUs not residing on the same node). \item NCCL optimizes data routing for the network topology and chooses different routing algorithms for the underlying platform as part of its bootstrapping process. \item NCCL's APIs are supported by both NVIDIA and AMD.
 The AMD implementation is named RCCL (ROCm Communication Collectives Library)~\cite{rccl}, but the APIs and semantics remain the same.
 Thus, adopting NCCL enables ease of portability across vendors, along with enjoying vendor-maintained improvements for new hardware generations, which is similar to TQP's motivation of leveraging PyTorch's API for implementing SQL operators. \end{itemize}

-Table~\ref{tab:nccl-calls} shows the set of NCCL APIs that we used for implementing data exchange operations in TQP. \texttt{ncclAllReduce} are collective operations for scalar aggregation whereas \texttt{ncclSend} and \texttt{ncclRecv} are p2p operations that can be used to build up data exchange operations for broadcast and shuffle. \texttt{ncclGroupStart} and \texttt{ncclGroupEnd} are used to enclose a group of individual NCCL operations to reduce the number of kernel invocations and to achieve better routing that improves bandwidth utilization.
+Table~\ref{tab:nccl-calls} shows the set of NCCL APIs that we used for implementing data exchange operations in TQP. \texttt{ncclAllReduce} are collective operations for scalar aggregation, whereas \texttt{ncclSend} and \texttt{ncclRecv} are p2p operations that can be used to build up data exchange operations for broadcast and shuffle. \texttt{ncclGroupStart} and \texttt{ncclGroupEnd} are used to enclose a group of individual NCCL operations to reduce the number of kernel invocations and to achieve better routing that improves bandwidth utilization.